orkes-io/docs/docs/integrations/rdbms/relational-database.md

 # Integrating with Relational Database in Orkes Conductor

-To effectively manage and optimize your workflows in Orkes Conductor, it's essential to integrate your Conductor cluster with a relational database management system (RDBMS).
+To effectively manage and optimize your workflows in Orkes Conductor, it's essential to integrate your Orkes Conductor cluster with a relational database management system (RDBMS).

 The choice of database depends on your specific use case, such as transaction processing, analytical querying, or data warehousing.
 It also depends on the functionalities you require, including indexing, partitioning, and replication, as well as the specific data management tasks you intend to perform, such as data integrity, concurrency control, and recovery.